crd150/crd150.github.io/policymap.md

 **Be very careful about the geographic level.
 Users often do not realize that they are downloading an incorrect geographic scale.
 For example, you want to download census tract, but instead you download the Zip code.
 If you find that the geographic scale is greyed out under the pull down menu, Zoom in and out of the map.**

-Leave the defaults (Year: 2015-2019, Variable: Median dollars, and Shaded by: Census Tract, 2010).
+Leave the defaults (Year: 2016-2020, Variable: Median dollars, and Shaded by: Census Tract, 2020).

 5. Let's download these data.
 At the top right of the site, click on the download icon ![](/Users/noli/Documents/UCD/teaching/CRD150/Lab/crd150.github.io/download.png).

 6. A window should pop up.
-The first screen asks you what data to download - it should be "Estimated median value of an owner-occupied home, between 2015-2019" under Layer.
-Click on the *Next, Select Location* button
+The first screen on the left (Select Data) tells you what data to download - it should be "Estimated median value of owner-occupied home, between 2016-2020" under Layer, with "2016-2020" under Year and "Median dollars" under Variable already selected.

 <center>
 ![](/Users/noli/Documents/UCD/teaching/CRD150/Lab/crd150.github.io/pmfirst.png)